 Inmarsat’s fifth generation, Ka-band satellites power Global Xpress (GX) – the first and only high-speed mobile broadband network to seamlessly span the world.
 The award-winning, market-leading service is transforming whole industries by offering highly reliable, fully scalable connectivity solutions.

-The Inmarsat-5 (I-5) satellites were built by US manufacturer Boeing, based on its powerful 702HP platform.
-The first three I-5 satellites were launched between December 2013 and August 2015, with global commercial service starting in December 2015.
-A fourth GX satellite was launched in May 2017 to provide additional capacity.
+The GX1-GX4 satellites were built by US manufacturer Boeing, based on its powerful 702HP platform.
+The first three GX satellites were launched between December 2013 and August 2015, with global commercial service starting in December 2015.
+GX4 was launched in May 2017 to provide additional capacity.

-The fifth satellite in the fleet, GX5 – a Very High Throughput Satellite (V-HTS) constructed by Thales Alenia Space – will lift off at the end of 2019 to boost capacity even further, particularly meeting growing demand for aviation Wi-Fi and commercial maritime services across the EMEA region.
+The fifth satellite in the fleet, GX5 – a Very High Throughput Satellite (V-HTS) constructed by Thales Alenia Space – will deliver more capacity than the entire GX1-GX4 fleet combined.
+It launched in November 2019 to meet growing demand across Europe and the Middle East, in particular for aviation Wi-Fi and commercial maritime services.

 Inmarsat’s S-band satellite (S EAN) powers the European Aviation Network (EAN), a world-leading high-speed broadband solution built to meet the needs of Europe’s busy airspace.